rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 **Required:** Required at the collection level.

 All collections are assigned a unique identifier, which is assigned in sequence by the order in which a collection was received.
-Separate registers are mainatained for Manuscript and EUA identifiers.
+Separate registers are maintained for Manuscript and EUA identifiers.
 Consult the Manuscript or EUA register to determine the next available identifier, and record the collection on the register:
 *	[Manuscript register](<https://emory.sharepoint.com/:x:/s/EUVRoseLibrary/Ebh2CYfYUoBPsNZJAoCxZ-UB1XX2VjNl33iuxt4PL4oMIQ?e=knDM8h>)
 *	[EUA register](<https://emory.sharepoint.com/:x:/s/EUVRoseLibrary/EQyyLS-B7fVHvYOf7t0JLbEBLW_YsrF0AOagwRBVceoxKw?e=gz4gFQ>)